Skip to main content

 BEC attacks typically work something like this.

 Criminals send emails to the CEO’s subordinates.
 These emails have been engineered to look as if they come from the executive herself.
-Sometimes, criminals gain access to the executive’s actual email address via credential theft.

 As often, though, cybercriminals don’t have access to the executive’s actual email.
 They may use spoofed email addresses: or an email coming from a domain that looks very much like the organization’s actual domain, often just off by a letter or two: ceo@ourcoompany.com rather than ceo@ourcompany.com.
 (Note the extra “o” in the domain of the first address.)
 Or they may not bother to use a spoofed domain at all, instead simply writing the display name appearing atop the email to mimic the executive’s.
 Anyone can write a display name that reads Jane Smith, CEO.
 Employees must look at the actual domain to see if the email is originating from corporate systems.
 Many employees fail to do so.
 They see the display name, and assume the email is legitimate.

 Once employees open a deceptive email, they’re often hooked.
 The criminal, posing as an executive, may write to an employee in accounting to say the company is very late paying a specific vendor, and to please transfer money to a certain account ASAP.
 (Of course, the account is one controlled by the criminal.)
-The criminal may write to a business unit head claiming he’s about to walk into an important investor meeting but forgot to save the company’s strategic plan to the PC he’s using for the event.
+The criminal may write to a business-unit head claiming he’s about to walk into an important investor meeting but forgot to save the company’s strategic plan to the PC he’s using for the event.
 He needs the employee to send him that plan immediately.
 Or he may write to someone in IT saying that he’s experiencing computer issues, and that his system is telling him to click on a certain link.
 The IT worker clicks on the link, and unknowingly downloads malware.
 Through that malware, the cybercriminal gains access to corporate systems.

 In BEC attacks, criminals rely on an employee’s willingness to do what their bosses ask.
 Adding time pressure to the requests all but ensures that the employee won’t spend much time questioning the legitimacy of the email.

 Once connected, it is easy for the attacker to glean a more in-depth view of each employee and his or her responsibilities.
-All the cybercriminal must do is visit the profile page of each employee in his network.
+All the cybercriminal has to do is visit the profile page of each employee in his network.
 From there, it is easy to say, “Jane, are you still in the office?
 Or are you driving back to Rockville?
-I see you’re reading LinkedIn messages.
+I see you’re reading your messages.
 I need that strategic plan STAT!”
 In this example, the attacker bolsters his credentials by mentioning the name of the employee’s hometown — information easily accessible from the employee’s profile.

 Other attack methods include: